owenadley/MyDocumentation/source/pages/frontendinterviewquestions.rst

 ==================
 Explain event delegation.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Event delegation has to do with the bubbling of event occurences from a child up to parent elements.
+Using this, you can create one parent which handles all of the event triggers for it's child.

 Explain how this works in JavaScript.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The this keyword in javascript is used to represent the current object that is executing the function A regular function when invoked will create a new execution context, however its 'this' variable will look up to the global object.
+A object function will have a 'this' variable referring to it's parent, which is the object you are within.

 Can you give an example of one of the ways that working with this has changed in ES6?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+In ES6, they introduced arrow functions which offer a new way to declare a function.
+Using arrow function will automatically bind the function to the 'this' of the global execution context

 Explain how prototypal inheritance works.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Prototypal inheritance works on the idea that objects inherit from other objects.
+For example, if you created a new object (using the 'new' keyword) and had a function for it which is a constructor, it will initialize according the data in the constructor.
+If you want to add properties or methods which can later be executed on this object you will need to add them to the object prototype.
+All JS objects inherit properties and methods from it's prototype

 What's the difference between a variable that is: null, undefined or undeclared?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+null: an assigned value to a property
+undefined: a variable that has been declared but not assigned a value
+undeclared: a variable that was not declared with a variable declaration (let, var, const).
+This will throw an error if you are using strict mode.
+If you are not, it will create the variable on the global object.

 How would you go about checking for any of these states?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+You can check null with: obj === null
+You can check undefined with typeof(obj) === undefined You can check undeclared ...

 What is a closure, and how/why would you use one?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Closure is a function with preserved data
+Any function where you use variables from outside the function is a closure.
+A function which returns a function can be called with a specific value and assigned to a variable.
+This variable can later be invoked and pass it's own paramaters whenever it needs too.

+ var updateClickCount=(function(){
+    var counter=0;

+    return function(){
+     ++counter;
+     // do something with counter
+    }
+})();

+In this example, the IIFE is ran one time automatically.
+It will set counter to zero and will set updateClickCount to the nested function.
+You can then use this nested function at any time to increment the counter.

 What language constructions do you use for iterating over object properties and array items?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^